CodeYourFuture/curriculum/content/js1/blocks/assertions/index.md

 emoji= '🧩'
 [objectives]
 1='Describe the difference between console.log and console.assert'
-2 = 'Write an assertion to check for some behaviour of a given function' 3='Implement a piece of functionality specified in an assertion' 4='Given an assertion and a function declaration, identify and explain whether the assertion will succeed or fail' 5 ='Write an assertion for a function that implements a solution to a given problem'
+2='Write an assertion to check for some behaviour of a given function' 3='Implement a piece of functionality specified in an assertion' 4='Given an assertion and a function declaration, identify and explain whether the assertion will succeed or fail' 5 ='Write an assertion for a function that implements a solution to a given problem'